kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### upsertRecords(params)

-Insert or update up to 1500 records to kintone app.
+>* Insert or update up to 1500 records to kintone app.<br>
-If the records are over 1500, It is thrown Error.
+>* If the records are over 1500, It is thrown Error.<br>
-Insert the records if the updateKey doesn't exists and update the records if the updateKey exists.
+>* Insert the records if the updateKey doesn't exist and update the records if the updateKey exists.

 **Parameter**